Welcome

 Nuts & Bolts?

-Honor our fundamental civic, cultural, legal and spiritual values.
+Honor Y~Our fundamental civic, cultural, legal and spiritual values.

-(Which we have abandoned and violated far too often and far to long and too much, already.)
+(Which we abandoned and violated too often. too long and too much, already.)

-Advocate to advance our Six Life-Care Services for all to enjoy, equally and equitably.
+Advocate to advance Y~Our Six Life-Care Services for all to enjoy, equally and equitably.

-Create ‘n participate in the big one: Our Collective Civic Serve ‘n Engagement (CCSE)
+Create ‘n participate in the ultimate advocacy: Y~Our Collective Civic Service ‘n Engagement (CCSE)

 Why?